mucosal-immunology-lab/scRNAseq-STARsolo/README.md

   --progress
 ```

-Finally, our bash script to loop through job submissions is as follows, as is named `convert_fastq.sh`.
+Finally, our bash script to loop through job submissions is as follows, and is named `convert_fastq.sh`.

 ```bash
 #!/bin/bash